Charles Mowbray: The United States

-In 1894, Mowbray travelled to the United States to do a speaking tour in cities on the East Coast.
+In 1894, Mowbray travelled to the United States for a speaking tour in cities on the East Coast.
 On 28 December 1894 Mowbray gave a lecture to the Ladies' Liberal League in Philadelphia after which he was arrested and charged with inciting riot and sedition.
 His host, Voltairine de Cleyre, formed a defence committee which succeeded in getting him released.

 In early 1894, Mowbray settled in Boston and began working as a tailor.
 That same year Mowbray was used as an example during debates in Congress on the government's inability to stop anarchists from entering the United States.

 Mowbray moved his family to Boston in April 1895 with the help of Josef Peukert.
 Later that year he did another speaking tour.
 In Boston Mowbray's public speaking helped inspire printer Harry Kelly into becoming an anarchist.
 In September 1895 Mowbray and Kelly helped launch and edited a short-lived anarcho-communist newspaper, The Rebel.

 Mowbray later moved to New York, then Hoboken, New Jersey.
 In Hoboken he opened a saloon and became a heavy drinker.
 Following the assassination of President McKinley in 1901 Mowbray was one of a number of anarchists deported from the US.